 - The defendant failed to exercise such reasonable care.

-- The defendant’s failure to exercise reasonable care was the cause of injury suffered by plaintiff.
+- The defendant’s failure to exercise reasonable care was the cause of injury suffered by the plaintiff.

 A number of common factors may contribute to large trucking accidents including, but not limited to: